-IMU Committee for Women in Mathematics (CWM) At its meeting on August 12, 2014, the IMU Executive Committee decided to set up a working group aimed at the establishment of a committee whose remit would be to promote international contacts between national and regional organisations for women and mathematics and to undertake other related activities, including responsibilty for this website.
-The IMU Committee for Women in Mathematics (CWM) was approved by the EC in March 2015.
-The first meeting of CWM took place in Cortona, Italy 4-5 September 2015; a detailed report can be found here.
-The central goal from now until ICM Rio 2018 will be to help to establish networks of women mathematicians especially in Asia, Latin America and Africa.
-CWM will be organising a satellite meeting of ICM 2018: (WM)²: World Meeting for Women in Mathematics to take place just before the ICM.
+IMU Committee for Women in Mathematics (CWM) The remit of CWM is to promote international contacts between national and regional organisations for women and mathematics and to undertake other related activities, including responsibilty for this website.
+CWM was approved by the IMU Executive Committee in March 2015.
+Its first meeting took place in Cortona, Italy in September 2015; a detailed report can be found here.
+The second meeting was in Berlin, July 2016.
+The central goal from now until ICM Rio 2018 is to help to establish networks of women mathematicians especially in Asia, Latin America and Africa.
+For more infomation and members see here.

 CWM is currently exploring ways to cooperate with the Organisation for Women in Science in the Developing World (OWSD).
 OWSD offers generous awards to women working and living in developing countries in the early stages of their scientific careers.
 The awards in 2018 (to be selected in 2017) will be for women working in Physical Sciences: Chemistry, Maths and Physics.
 For more details see here.

 The IMU has recently launched Breakout Graduate Fellowships to support postgraduate studies, in a developing country, leading to a PhD degree in the mathematical sciences.
 The IMU Breakout Graduate Fellowships offer a limited number of grants for excellent students from developing countries.
 The first call is open from April 16th-June 16th 2016.
 For more details see here.